 Commercial harvest of shellfish requires a commercial saltwater license, mandatory harvester training, and other licenses and permits depending on where the harvest will occur.
 Call the Marine Permitting Office at (843) 953-0453 for additional information on commercial harvesting requirements.

-All harvesters are encouraged to “cull in place,” leaving dead shells and smaller oysters on the shoreline where they will continue to grow and provide habitat for future generations of oysters.
+All harvesters are encouraged to “cull in place,” breaking off and leaving dead shell and smaller oysters on the shoreline — and only taking clusters or singles of larger oysters — where they will continue to grow and provide habitat for future generations of oysters.

-Check online or call (843) 953-9397 to find locations near you where the shell can be dropped off for recycling.
-SCDNR uses saltwater recreational fishing license revenues to construct and enhance renewable oyster resources in the coastal counties by replanting recycled shells.
+If you enjoy eating oysters, remember to recycle your shells!
+Check online or call (843) 953-9397 to find locations near you where shell can be dropped off for recycling.
+SCDNR uses saltwater recreational fishing license revenues to construct and enhance renewable oyster resources in the coastal counties by replanting recycled shell.
 All shell collected by the SCDNR is used to restore shellfish grounds in coastal South Carolina.